The Gm chord on the guitar

 Open position G chord, barre chord shape and extensions

-The most misunderstood chord of all CAGED chords must be the seemingly straightforward G chord.
+The most misunderstood chord of all CAGED chords may be the seemingly straightforward G chord.

-Having several options in its open position form, it becomes impossible to fret in its full glory, once turned into a moveable shape.
+With several options in its open-position form, it becomes impossible to fret in its full glory once turned into a moveable shape.

 Intermediate Acoustic